 Ensuring your documentation is complete and in order will minimize the potential for delays and incurring additional costs.
 Most international removal companies will support you through the documentation process to save you time and ensure accuracy.
-Check with your Move Consultant what you need to do.
+Check with your Move Specialist to learn what you need to do.

 You will need to ensure you have all the correct customs documentation.
 If you are moving with Sterling Lexicon, they help you with the documentation process and completing the US Customs 3299 Form, importer’s declaration, as it can be very detailed and sometimes unclear.

 Below is a list of the documents you will need when planning an international removal to America from Germany:

 Begin with working through those items that will be moving to America.
 Next identify those going into storage.
 Lastly, those that will not be packed.
 Sort the items being moved by air by putting them to one side so they don’t get mixed up with the rest of your belongings.
 Work through each room in your house methodically.

 Your international removal company will often provide you with a pack of packing stickers so you can label items ready for the packing crews.
 They should be “low tack” so they can be easily removed, but don’t put them on delicate areas such as TV screens, or delicate items that may react.
 If your mover does not provide these, then use color coded Post-It notes.

 Set aside any prohibited items and mark as “Do Not Pack”.
 Clear out any items from loft spaces, your basement and any outdoor storage areas.
 Nearer the time of the move, remove pictures from your walls and place them safely on the floor propped against the wall ready for packing.

 It is always recommended to keep pets out of the way and safe on the packing day(s).
 Having them stay with a friend or family member is often the best option.